MoneyFi-fund/moneyFi-SDK/README.md

 5. Monitor transaction status

 ### User Information
-1. Call `getUserStatistic(params)` to retrieve a user’s investment analytics.
+1. Call `getUserStatistic(params)` to retrieve a user’s investment analytics
-2. Use `getUserInformation(address)` to retrieve a user’s general information.
+2. Call `getUserInformation(address)` to retrieve a user’s general information
+3. Call `getWalletAccountAssets(params)` to retrieve available assets in wallet account - only in Aptos network

 ### Supported chains and tokens
-1. Call `getSupportedChains()` to retrieve list of supported chain.
+1. Call `getSupportedChains()` to retrieve list of supported chain
-2. Use `getSupportedTokens()` to retrieve list of supported token.
+2. Call `getSupportedTokens()` to retrieve list of supported token

 ## Documentation